Overview

 Those who study physics are fascinated by fundamental questions about the origin, nature and function of our Universe.
 Physics seeks to explain relationships involving the smallest and the largest structures, utilising the four known forces: strong, weak, electromagnetic and gravitational.

-This major is part of the Bachelor of Advanced Science (Honours), designed for high performing students to pursue their interest in Science through a core of research, leadership and entrepreneurship.
-The flexible and personalised approach to studying physics enables you to explore the field through for-credit immersive research experiences, industry placement and/or interdisciplinary team-based projects.
-It provides opportunities for you to source and undertake internal and external internships and immersive work experiences, which can be used for course credit.
+The course offers a flexible approach that enables you to undertake for-credit immersive research experiences, industry placement and/or interdisciplinary team-based projects.
+It provides opportunities for you to source internships that can be used for course credit.

 How this course will make you industry ready